 Protecting Your Doors from Winter Weather

-Whether it be rain, snow, wind or just chilly days, winter months bring weather changes that impact every part of daily life in Casper.
-And while we might be quick to make adjustments to our wardrobe or thermostat setting to deal with the challenges brought by Mother Nature, one of the sturdiest defenses against the weather often goes overlooked: our doors.
+Whether it be rain, snow, wind or just chilly temperatures, winter months bring weather changes that impact every part of daily life in Casper.
+And while we might be quick to adjust our wardrobe or thermostat setting to meet the challenges brought by Mother Nature, one of the sturdiest defenses against the elements often goes ignored: our doors.

 A door that doesn’t keep out the cold can result in more expensive energy bills and a generally uncomfortable home.
-Left unchecked, some problems might result in the need for a new replacement door.
+Left forgotten, some problems might lead to the need for a new replacement door.
 Don’t let things go that far!
-Winter is a great time to check for the symptoms of a door that might be showing signs of damage, as well as the steps you can take to make sure your door is in the best working condition.
+Winter is a great time to check for the symptoms of a door that might be showing signs of damage, as well as the steps you can take to make sure your door is in top working condition.

 What To Look For:

-When the temperature gets chillier, wooden doors, or those constructed with wood fibers, begin to contract.
-When temps get warmer, they expand.
+When the weather gets chillier, wooden doors, or those constructed with wood fibers, begin to contract.
+As temps get warmer, they expand.

-Over a number of seasons, this expansion and contraction can have an impact, causing doors to change their size and shape.
-Since the majority of doors are made to measured door frame sizes, any type of warping can end in a door catching on the frame.
-This can be identified in a door that seems more difficult to open and close.
-Usually this starts at the bottom of the door—thanks to gravity.
+Over a number of seasons, this expansion and contraction can take its toll, causing doors to change their size and shape.
+Since the majority of doors are made to measured door frame sizes, any amount of warping can end in a door catching on the frame.
+This can be observed in a door that seems more difficult to open and close.
+Usually this begins at the bottom of the door—thanks to gravity.

-CrackingJust as the cycle of fluctuating temperatures can damage doors, changes in humidity can also have an impact on doors over the years.
-These humidity changes often come from indoors.
+CrackingJust as the cycle of fluctuating temperatures can damage doors, changes in humidity can also have an impact on doors over time.
+These humidity changes often come from inside the house.
 Wintertime presents a unique challenge as home heating systems can cause a drop in indoor air humidity.

-Over time, this humidity drop can cause cracking in doors.
-Dry air will absorb moisture from any available source – including the moisture stored in your wood door – and this can create undesirable warping and cracking.
+Over time, this humidity drop can lead to cracking in doors.
+Dry air will suck up moisture from any available source – including the moisture stored in your wood door – and this can cause undesirable warping and cracking.

-Cracking won’t bring the long-term practical effects that can come with warping, but it can play a significant role in your door’s look.
-It will be especially noticeable in the inner paneling and door frame.
-As paint loses moisture due to low humidity, it also loses its flexibility.
+Cracking won’t bring the long-term usability effects that can come with warping, but it can play a significant role in your door’s look.
+It will be especially evident in the inner paneling and door frame.
+As paint drains moisture due to low humidity, it also loses its flexibility.
 If the wood under the surface also begins to do the same, the paint will move as well.
-Particularly at joining sections of the door panel and frame, this could result in not only paint cracking but, if left unchecked, paint chipping away.
+Especially at joining sections of the door panel and frame, this could lead to not only paint cracking but, if left unchecked, paint chipping off.

 Keeping doors healthy in winter

-Seasonal weather can have a notable impact on your front doors.
-But knowing what causes the damage makes it easy to identify ways to make sure your doors don’t suffer the brunt of the elements.
+Seasonal weather can have a significant impact on your front doors.
+But knowing what causes the damage makes it easy to identify ways to make sure your doors don’t suffer the full force of the elements.

-Just like we might take vitamin C to defend against a winter bug, an bit of prevention can go a long way toward keeping your doors in good shape during the most extreme winter weather.
-Here are some common, and convenient, ways to strengthen your doors for colder temperatures.
+Just like you might take vitamin C to fight against a winter cold, an bit of prevention can help in keeping your doors in good shape during the most severe winter weather.
+Here are some common, and convenient, ways to prepare your doors for colder temperatures.

-SealingDoors start to settle into a house right after they’re installed, and weather takes its toll just as quickly.
-So even if your door was installed in the last year, it’s a good time to be on the lookout for gaps around the sides of your doors.
+SealingDoors start to settle into a home right after they’re installed, and weather takes its toll just as quickly.
+So even if your door was placed in the last year, it’s a good time to be on the lookout for gaps around the sides of your doors.

-Keeping gaps effectively sealed is an important step for protecting your doors.
-Sealing strips can be placed around the edges of the door.
+Keeping gaps effectively sealed is an important part of protecting your doors.
+Sealing strips can sit around the edges of the door.
 They are a good way to block gaps between your door and frame—helping prevent cold air from seeping in.
-These soft adhesive strips collapse slightly whenever the door is closed, pressing to fill any gaps.
+These soft adhesive strips collapse a bit whenever the door is closed, pressing to fill any gaps.
 Strips provide support while also maintaining the look of the door.
-As a bonus, they also help to increase soundproofing.
+As a bonus, they also help to improve soundproofing.

-InsulatingSealing helps keep cold air from coming through gaps in the doorway, but it’s also important to be certain warm air isn’t getting out.
-Especially with sliding doors that take up more wall space than other doors, it’s crucial to make sure that heat isn’t being lost through convection.
+InsulatingSealing helps prevent cold air from passing through gaps in the doorway, but it’s also important to make sure warm air isn’t escaping.
+Especially with sliding doors that take up more wall space than other doors, it’s important to make sure that heat isn’t being lost through convection.

-Putting a draft-excluding strip along the bottom of sliding doors or at the base of entryway doors creates a barrier against warm air leaving through the lower track or bottom of the door.
+Putting a draft-excluding strip along the bottom of sliding doors or at the base of entryway doors provides a barrier against warm air escaping through the lower track or bottom of the door.

 TighteningLoose hinges may seem like a issue only for homes with older doors.
-But if you feel cold air is getting into your room, it’s worth taking a look at the connections of doors of any age to make sure they’re as securely attached to the frame as can be.
-Over time, hinges can come loose from the frame due to warping.
+But if you notice cold air is leaking into your room, it’s worth taking a look at the connections of doors of any age to make sure they’re as tightly attached to the frame as possible.
+Over time, hinges can loosen from the frame due to warping.
 Taking a moment to fix the hinges is a great preventative measure to take before the temperatures change with each season.

 To ensure damage isn’t created by overdoing it, it’s important to tighten hinges slowly and manually.
-Use a screwdriver instead of a drill to protect your door.
-Twisting the screw further than necessary can strip the socket, ruin the screw and lead to worse problems with hinges in the future.
+Use a screwdriver rather than a drill to protect your door.
+Twisting the screw further than necessary could strip the socket, ruin the screw and lead to worse problems with hinges in the future.

-Increasing humidityYou may not be disturbed by the dry indoor air that comes with wintertime, but your doors certainly can be affected by it.
-Using a humidifier is an effective way to keep an ideal moisture level in your indoor air.
-Choose a model that allows you to adjust and maintain a chosen humidity level for best results.
-This will keep from adding too much moisture in the air, which can lead to a different set of problems.
+Increasing humidityYou may not be disturbed by the dry indoor air that comes with winter, but your doors certainly can be damaged by it.
+Using a humidifier is the best way to keep an ideal moisture level in your indoor air.
+Choose a model that allows you to set and maintain a chosen humidity level for best results.
+This will prevent adding too much moisture in the air, which can cause a different set of problems.

-A constant humidity level in your house isn’t just good for your doors, but any other wooden furnishings you may have.
-And maintaining indoor humidity can also add to the overall quality of your room’s air—which means less possibility of health problems, like catching that dreaded winter cold.
+A constant humidity level in your home isn’t just good for your doors, but any other wooden furniture you may have.
+And maintaining indoor humidity can also add to the overall quality of your room’s air—which means less possibility of health problems, like coming down with that dreaded winter cold.

-While there might not be a vitamin C supplement to keep your doors healthy, these easy steps are virtually as good when it comes to making sure your home’s doors stay in top condition for as long as possible.
+While there might not be a vitamin C supplement to keep your doors healthy, these easy steps are virtually as good when it comes to making sure your home’s doors stay in peak condition for years.
 Is it time to give your home an updated look in your doorway?
 Are you looking for a door that can better defend against years of elements?
 Call the team at Pella of Casper to find the perfect fit for your home.